fatalaijon/gorilla-game/README.md

 It also has this method:
 ```
 paste(image)
-    Paste Image object into a PhotoImage.
-Must have the same dimensions.
+    Paste Image object into a PhotoImage. `image` must have the same dimensions.
 ```